coding-wisely/laravel-slug-auto-generator/README.md

 - **Unique Slug Enforcement**: Ensures that generated slugs are unique within the database table, preventing conflicts and maintaining data integrity.

+- **SEO-Friendly URLs**: Facilitates the creation of SEO-friendly URLs by generating slugs based on user-friendly field values.

+- **Groupable Slugs**: Supports the generation of unique slugs within a specific group, allowing for distinct slugs across different categories or sections.
+This practically means that you can have the same slug in different categories/tasks/projects/posts/etc.

 - **Customizable Configuration**: Easily configure the field used for slug generation via Laravel's flexible configuration system, adapting to diverse project requirements effortlessly.